|Business Rating:||4.7 / 5|

 Adding to the Southwest Performance card’s value is the fact that Southwest points are fairly valuable.
 By our estimates, Rapid Rewards points are worth around 1.6 cents per dollar when redeemed for a Wanna Get Away fare on Southwest.

 The Southwest Performance card offers a pretty good earning scheme for business owners who frequently fly Southwest Airlines.
-You get 3 points per dollar on Southwest Airlines purchases.
-Also, unlike all other Southwest credit cards, you earn bonus points on additional purchases: 2 points per dollar on social media, search engine advertising, internet, cable and phone services.
+You get 4 points per dollar on Southwest Airlines purchases and 3 points per dollar on Rapid Rewards hotel and car partners.
+Similar to other Southwest credit cards, you can now earn bonus points on additional purchases: 2 points per dollar on rideshare, social media, search engine advertising, internet, cable and phone services.
 You earn 1 point per dollar on the remainder of your purchases.
 Altogether, this adds up to a higher earning rate than what most airline cards offer.

 When you combine the Southwest Performance Business card’s higher-than-average earning rate with its high point value, this amounts to a lot of earning power — we estimate that the average business owner can earn 1.79 cents worth of Southwest airfare per dollar spent.
 Comparing this rate to other business credit cards, we find that the Rapid Rewards Performance card beats out most other airline cards, including the Southwest® Rapid Rewards® Premier Business Credit Card*: